 Six Steps to Return to Work

-We have created a return to work resource page that includes a A free online toolkit has been published by researches from Kingston University, Loughborough University and Affinity Health at Work.
+We have created a return to work resource page that includes a free online toolkit.
+This has been published by researchers from Kingston University, Loughborough University and Affinity Health at Work.
 The website guides employers and employees through six steps, including how to deal with absence and communicate about mental health.
-The Return to Work website also features templates for absence letters, facts about mental health, checklists for each stage of sick leave and a comprehensive guide for returning to work, including exercises such as identifying work priorities.
+The Return to Work website also features templates for absence letters, facts about mental health and checklists for each stage of sick leave.
+It also has a comprehensive guide for returning to work, that includes exercises such as identifying work priorities.

 The ORR’s Position Paper on Work-Related Stress

 The ORR’s position paper on work-related stress sets out the ORR will work with the industry to harness the health and business benefits of better stress management.
 They highlight preventing stress through organisational changes and job design, supported by good practice interventions to help individuals stay well and at work.

 Lending an ear to someone at work who’s in distress could be all they need to move forward.
 Or it could be a chat with their line manager to sort out work-related problems.
 However, if you think somebody needs more support, these signposts could help.